WebCivics/PermissiveCommonsOntologiesDocs/WorkInProgress/CognitiveAI/PCTOntologyModelling.md

 ![[webizen_diagram_1-2.jpg]]

 The above diagram was produced as part of the process of seeking to get some sort of grasp on how to address the [[GuardianshipRelations]] problems.
-Part of the purpose of the illustration, is to denote the difference between a persons 'private and personal' [inforg](https://en.wikipedia.org/wiki/Inforg) (seeAlso: [[The Semantic Inforg & The “Human Centric Web” — Reality Check, Tech.]]) and the resources that are electronically supplied as a consequence of social involvement with others.
+Part of the purpose of the illustration, is to denote the difference between a persons 'private and personal' [inforg](https://en.wikipedia.org/wiki/Inforg) (seeAlso: [[TheSemanticInforg&TheHumanCentricWeb — RealityCheckTech]]) and the resources that are electronically supplied as a consequence of social involvement with others.

 This is intended to be empowered via [[ValuesCredentials]] which in-turn require core ontologies; that are sought to be delivered using the PCT ecosystems.